 Skip the trolley and instead take your time walking the street.

-As one of the most popular nightlife areas in Istanbul, you'll also find lots of locals hanging out in the hookah bars that line the smaller streets and alleys off Istiklal Ave.
+As one of Istanbul's most popular nightlife areas, you'll also find lots of locals hanging out in the hookah bars that line the smaller streets and alleys off Istiklal Ave.

 The unassuming Taksim Square is at the center of modern Istanbul and is the preferred gathering place for mass demonstrations.